trevor-mahubhana/data-preprocessing-and-cleaning/customer-on-promotion/README.md

 ![alt text](image.png)

 ### The dataset contains details which l had made on my own just to try to build my skills on data cleaning and preprocessing using pandas,a python library.
-I had created 2 separate files in different formats which are comma-seperated-values (csv) and excel-worksheet (xlsx),stored in raw data folder.
+I had created one file which is in  comma-seperated-values (csv) format and stored in raw data folder.

 #### Check out the details of the lucky customers who will be called by the Call Desk ,stored in solution folder.
-##### The solution files are in 2 different formats which are csv and xlsx
+##### The solution is in comma sepaerated values (csv) format

 #### Columns Explained: